 All about the course

 With ever-increasing numbers of patients being referred for exercise-screening and prescription - especially those diagnosed with chronic conditions such as coronary heart disease, type 2 diabetes and metabolic syndrome - correct determination of exercise tolerance and the prescription is an essential component of their wellbeing and return to normal lifestyles.

-There is currently a significant shortfall in the number of qualified cardiac physiologists, with patients in some areas on long waiting lists, meaning these skills are in high demand.
+There is currently a significant shortfall in qualified clinical exercise physiologists, with patients in some areas on long waiting lists, meaning these skills are in high demand.

-The MSc programme is offered as either a full-time or part-time programme.
-The full-time course runs over three academic semesters (September through to September the following year), whilst giving you the chance to exit with a Postgraduate Certificate, Postgraduate Diploma or a Master's.
+The MSc programme is offered as a full-time programme.
+The course runs over three academic semesters (September through to September the following year), with the first two trimesters being two days a week, whilst giving you the chance to exit with a Postgraduate Certificate, Postgraduate Diploma or a Master's.

 Please note that it may not be possible to deliver the full list of options every year as this will depend on factors such as how many students choose a particular option.
 Exact modules may also vary in order to keep content current.
 When accepting your offer of a place to study on this programme, you should be aware that not all optional modules will be running each year.
 Your tutor will be able to advise you as to the available options on or before the start of the programme.
 Whilst the University tries to ensure that you are able to undertake your preferred options, it cannot guarantee this.

 What will I be doing?

 This course will be delivered via lectures from both clinical and academic staff, demonstrations and lab practicals, practical placement experiences and online learning materials.